Xelvanta/roblox-custom-cursor/CONTRIBUTING.md

 * This command must be run and succeed from the Visual Studio 2022 Developer Command Prompt (version 17.12 or newer), specifically the x64 Native Tools Command Prompt for VS 2022.
 * This ensures compatibility with the CI build system and prevents platform-specific deviations.
 * You are expected to test your changes using this build locally before opening a pull request.
+* If you cannot build locally, you may still propose changes with a detailed explanation, and maintainers can help test the build.

 > ℹ️ The resulting `.exe` will be placed in the same folder and is ignored by Git.
 > ✅ CI will handle building and hashing the executable as part of the release pipeline.